DavidsonGroup/flexiplex/index.md

 gunzip -c read.fastq.gz | flexiplex -k barcode_list.txt | gzip > new_reads.fastq.gz
 ```

-## Assigning single cell reads to 10x 3' cellular barcodes (when barcodes are unknown)
+## Assigning single cell long reads to 10x 3' cellular barcodes (when barcodes are unknown)

 Flexiplex can be run in two passes: 1) to find the barcode sequences and 2) assign them to reads.
 To find barcodes, set the flanking edit distance to 0 (a perfect match) as these are less likely to have errors in the barcodes.